7 Health Benefits Of Pickles & Fermented Foods You Probably Already Eat On The Reg

 Healthline reported that pickles contain natural antioxidants found in fresh fruits and vegetables, and while cooking can break down some of these heat-sensitive nutrients, the fermentation process preserves their nutritional profile and antioxidant power.
 Healthline also notes that pickle juice — the brine — boasts even higher amounts of the free radical-fighting and immune boosting antioxidants C and E.

 According to Healthline, a 2014 study found that the probiotic content of traditional Japanese pickles were effective at combating spleen cancer in mice, which could lead to the development of new human cancer treatments in the future.

 5. Pickles May Help Keep Your Blood Sugar Down

 6. Help Restless Legs

-According to CureJoy, pickle juice may help with treating restless leg syndrome, though the reasons why are still a bit unclear — the high concentration of electrolytes may have a role in soothing those symptoms.
+According to the Farmer's Almanac, pickle juice is a traditional folk remedy that can help with treating restless leg syndrome, though the reasons why are still a bit unclear.
+The high concentration of electrolytes may have a role in soothing those symptoms.

 7. And Don't Forget The Probiotics

 Probiotics are microorganisms that offer lots of benefits when consumed, Healthline reports.
 These beneficial bacteria offer all sorts of health perks, from better skin to increased cardiovascular health, and cultured foods like pickles are teeming with the lovely little bugs.
 There is a caveat though: according to Healthline, pickles fermented in vinegar don't have probiotic effects, so for maximum health benefits, choose pickles fermented in a brine of salt and water.